ramirezg-web/csci333/README.md

 # csci333\
 Welcome to the course website for CSCI-UA.0061 - Web Development & Programming!
+Here i've linked my projects for the course!

 Prerequisites
 Students wishing to enroll in this course must have successfully completed the following courses: